-- 1. Pursuant to CFR, Title 2, as applicable, Contractor may only charge to this Agreement costs resulting from obligations incurred during the funding period of the federal and state awards for the term specified in Section 5 of this Agreement, unless carryover of these balance is specifically identified in payment section of this Agreement. - 2.
+- 1. Pursuant to CFR, Title 2, as applicable, Contractor may only charge to this Agreement costs resulting from obligations incurred during the funding period of the federal and state awards for the term specified in Section 5 of this Agreement, unless carryover of these balances is specifically identified in the payment section of this Agreement. - 2.
 All obligations incurred under this Agreement must be liquidated no later than ninety (90) days after the end of the funding period, pursuant to federal law. - 3.
 Payments to Contractor will be on a cost-reimbursement basis.
 Payments for services will not exceed the total Agreement obligation provided in Section 4 of the Agreement. - 4.
-County has the option to adjust funding across line items in the budgets shown in Exhibit B1, to meet programs goals as agreed upon by both parties and approved by the County in writing as long as it does not exceed the total Agreement obligation and is acceptable under federal guidelines for the services of this Agreement. - 5.
-County reserves the right to withhold payments if County determines that the quality or quantity of the work performed is unacceptable.
+County has the option to adjust funding across line items in the budgets shown in Exhibit B1, to meet program goals as agreed upon by both parties and approved by the County in writing as long as it does not exceed the total Agreement obligation and is acceptable under federal guidelines for the services of this Agreement. - 5.
+The County reserves the right to withhold payments if County determines that the quality or quantity of the work performed is unacceptable.
 County will consider Contractor's performance as being acceptable for the purposes of full payment if Contractor meets at least 90% of each of the targeted outcomes as outlined in Exhibit C. If the Contractor does not meet at least 90% of each of the targeted outcomes as outlined in Exhibit C, County may consider the work unacceptable and may withhold all or part of Contractor's total payment. - 6.
 All services performed by Contractor must support work shown in Exhibit A. Services not in compliance with the Agreement may be deemed as disallowed costs.
 The County is not responsible for payments of services not in compliance with the Agreement. - 7.
 Contractor will invoice County monthly for actual costs incurred for services shown in Exhibit A and based on budgets shown in Exhibit B1. - 8.
-Contractor will submit invoices for each program service as shown in Exhibit A. Each invoice must include program service (ILP), invoice number; date; Agreement number; cost incurred detailed by line item in reference to, but not limited to: salaries, fringe benefits, travel, equipment, supplies and any other functions or services included in the cost to perform services under this Agreement.
+Contractor will submit invoices for each program service as shown in Exhibit A. Each invoice must include: program service (ILP), invoice number, date, Agreement number, cost incurred detailed by line item in reference to, but not limited to: salaries, fringe benefits, travel, equipment, supplies and any other functions or services included in the cost to perform services under this

+Agreement.
 Invoices must also include the cumulative amount to date.
-Invoices must be accompanied by a line-item accounting for monthly expenses and evidence of work performed, or costs incurred including but not limited to timesheets, copies of bills and/or packing slips.

-- Invoices must be submitted by the 10th day of the month following the previous billing period (e.g., invoice date for services rendered May 1 - May 31 are due by June 10). - 10.
-Contractor will submit invoices electronically to the CFS Contract Manager (AYun@smcgov.org) with a copy to the Administrative Secretary (RMDiaz@smcgov.org). - 11.
+- Invoices must be submitted by the 10th day of the month following the previous billing period (e.g. invoice date for services rendered May 1 - May 31 are due by June 10th). - 10.
+Contractor will email invoices to the CFS Contract Manager (JFong@smcgov.org) with a copy to the Administrative Secretary (RMDiaz@smcgov.org). - 11.
 The final invoice for each program service must be clearly marked "Final".
 The final invoice must be submitted within 10 days of the expiration date of this Agreement shown in Section 5 of the Agreement.
 The final invoice must include the following certification: "Payment of this invoice constitutes complete satisfaction of all County obligation under Agreement number and constitutes the completion of all services by the Sub Recipient.
 County is hereby released from all further claims and obligations for this Agreement upon payment of this final invoice." - 12.
-County will pay Contractor upon receipt and approval of invoices including backup documentation, and in accordance with the terms of this Agreement and federal, state and local laws. - 13.
-County shall have the option to modify or add related events, and adjust event rates or cost accordingly, to meet program goals as agreed to by both parties in advance and in writing as long as it does not exceed the Agreement total obligation amount. - 14.
-Estimated Event Rates.
-Contractor will collaborate with County and Community partners to facilitate the events.
-Should any unused funds remain from any event, those remining funds may be used towards another event that may need additional funding per County approval.
+County will pay Contractor upon receipt and approval of invoices, and in accordance with the terms of this Agreement and federal, state, and local laws.